ResearchComputing/CHANGE_2019/quiime2.md

 # Blanca QIIME2 Tutorial
 #### 2019-06-21

-This tutorial demonstrates how to install and use the microbiome analysis package [QIIME2](https://docs.qiime2.org/2019.4/getting-started/) on the CU Research Computing Blanca computing cluster.
+This tutorial demonstrates how to install and use the microbiome analysis package [QIIME2](https://docs.qiime2.org/2019.4/getting-started/) on the CU Research Computing Blanca cluster.

 ## Logging in to Blanca